- Lack of insurance may be a cause for personal liability

 A question I see pop up in many industry forums, especially among smaller businesses (i.e. home based) owners is the question that goes along the lines of “should I get insurance or should I create an LLC?”

-While the two entity types have different requirements, for purposes of this article and within this context, I’m thinking a Limited Liability Company (LLC) and Corporation are the same.
-With the objective of limiting the shareholder/owner/officers liability to the amount invested in case things don’t work out as well as hoped.
+While the two entity types have different requirements, for purposes of this article and within this context, I’m referring to a Limited Liability Company (LLC) and a corporation as synonymous.
+Both embracing a common objective of limiting the shareholder/owner/officers liability to the amount invested in case things don’t work out as well as hoped.

 Also, for purposes of this article, and this site generally speaking, it’s highly important for you to know, understand, and agree that the writer is an insurance agent and not an attorney, much less an attorney in the state where you’re most likely reading this from.
 In other words, my business card says “insurance agent” and it does not say “attorney at law.”
 Furthermore, what I write about is generally applicable to jurisdictions I’m licensed in, and may not be correct in the state you’re located.
 So the best advice is as always, talk to a qualified legal adviser who focuses on business litigation and issues before making any decisions.

-Am I allowed to write about legal matters?
+Am I allowed to write about liability matters?
 Sure, under two theories.
-First, I have the First Amendment right to publish my thoughts, which provides people with a pretty wide berth to work with.
+First, I have the First Amendment right to publish my thoughts and opinion, which provides people with a pretty wide berth to work with.
 Secondly, I’m an insurance agent/broker, and my focus is on insurance matters, which naturally is going to touch on legal issues, and I’m allowed to discuss insurance issues, including those that naturally are incidentally legal issues.
 Again, if you have a specific matter or insurance issue, the best advice is to seek professional help, as the web isn’t necessarily or maybe even likely an appropriate answer solution for the nuances for your particular situation.

-Ok, now that I have the CYA out of the way, lets us move back towards the idea of using an LLC to protect you from a lawsuit going after you personally.
+Ok, now that I have the CYA out of the way, lets us move back towards the idea of using an LLC to protect you from a lawsuit reaching for your business and personal bank account.

-It’s actually pretty easy to push people off the “I’ll setup an LLC instead of insurance argument with a question to answer the question.”
+It’s actually pretty easy to push people off the “I’ll setup an LLC instead of insurance argument with a question in response to the choice inquiry.”

 If your LLC gets sued, do you think the plaintiff will name you as a defendant as well?
-Believe it or not, I do sometimes have people respond with and I’m paraphrasing here for clarity and ease of reading,… “they can’t name me because I’m the owner and it was a LLC the plaintiff had a contract with, or it was the LLC that caused the damage.”
+Believe it or not, it’s not rare to receive a response of, and I’m paraphrasing here for clarity and ease of reading,… “they can’t name me because I’m the owner and it was a LLC the plaintiff had a contract with, or it was the LLC that caused the damage.”

 Ok, maybe a little off point strictly speaking in terms of piercing the corporate veil, albeit for many defendants without insurance, it’s a complete financial disaster well before you get to that place of trying to defend the veil.